top of page

 • digital-gravestones

-Purchase a QR Code Badge for: Sophie Kinsella Purchase a QR plaque to put onto the gravestone or memorial site effortlessly, using our provided instructions.
+Purchase a QR Code Badge for: Mike Peters Purchase a QR plaque to put onto the gravestone or memorial site effortlessly, using our provided instructions.
 Ensure it's prominently displayed for visitors to access quickly.
 Visitors can use their smartphones to scan the plaque effortlessly.
 Once scanned, they're instantly connected to the online memorial, allowing them to cherish cherished memories.
 Purchase a QR Badge Continue to Memorial

 • digital-gravestones

-Purchase a QR Code Badge for: Raul Malo Purchase a QR plaque to put onto the gravestone or memorial site effortlessly, using our provided instructions.
+Purchase a QR Code Badge for: Angela Thorne Purchase a QR plaque to put onto the gravestone or memorial site effortlessly, using our provided instructions.
 Ensure it's prominently displayed for visitors to access quickly.
 Visitors can use their smartphones to scan the plaque effortlessly.
 Once scanned, they're instantly connected to the online memorial, allowing them to cherish cherished memories.
 Purchase a QR Badge Continue to Memorial

 • digital-gravestones

-Purchase a QR Code Badge for: Martin Parr Purchase a QR plaque to put onto the gravestone or memorial site effortlessly, using our provided instructions.
+Purchase a QR Code Badge for: Geoff Capes Purchase a QR plaque to put onto the gravestone or memorial site effortlessly, using our provided instructions.
 Ensure it's prominently displayed for visitors to access quickly.
 Visitors can use their smartphones to scan the plaque effortlessly.
 Once scanned, they're instantly connected to the online memorial, allowing them to cherish cherished memories.
 Purchase a QR Badge Continue to Memorial

 Cant Find Who Your Looking For?